Brunoporto2702/app-template/README.md

 ## Features and characteristics

-- **Simple but still complete:** the application is simple enough a single person can iterate and mantain it, but still contains all the indispensable features any large scale project needs.
+- **Simple yet complete:** the application is simple enough a single person can iterate and mantain it, but still contains all the indispensable features any large scale project needs.
 Making it the perfect choice for both early stage developers that want to learn and experienced developers that want to experiment with new ideas.

 - **Isolated domain/core:** the core of the application is isolated from the implementation details as much as possible.
 This means that the core of the application is not aware of the existence of the database, http server, etc. This is achieved by using the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) and [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) in order to make the core of the application agnostic of the implementation details.
 This is a very important characteristic of the application because it makes the core of the application very easy to test and mantain.
 It also makes it possible to change the implementation details without having to change the core of the application.
 This is very important because it makes the application more flexible and scalable.